Hari Won: Personal life

 In January 2016, she confirmed to have broken up with rapper Đinh Tiến Đạt after 9 years of dating.
 In April 2016, she is confirmed to be in a relationship with well-known Vietnamese actor and comedian Trấn Thành.
-Tran Thanh's father is of Chinese descent from Guangdong and his mother from Tien Giang province in Vietnam, and is proficient in English, Cantonese, Mandarin, and Vietnamese.
+Tran Thanh's father is of Chinese descent from Guangdong and his mother from Tien Giang province in Vietnam, and is proficient in English, Cantonese, Mandarin and Vietnamese.
 The couple married on December 25, 2016 in Ho Chi Minh City.

+During an episode of the program "Chị em chúng mình" aired in November 2020, Hari Won revealed her longing to become a mother.
+However, due to her past struggles with cervical cancer and its increasingly complex progression, she worried that if her condition worsened, it could lead to infertility.